salbadri/Predicting-Term-Deposit-Subscription-/README.md

 6-	Refit: AUC

 * Evaluating the Models on the Validation set: all the trained models evaluated on the validation set.
 Accuracy, Precision, recall, F1 score, ROC AUC, and latency were calculated.
 Picked the best performance model based on ROC AUC score.
 Random Forest on the set of capped features achieved the best results.
-You can view models performance on validation set Here: <center><iframe src="https://public.tableau.com/views/Performanceofthemodelsonthevalidationset/Dashboard1?:l..
+You can view models performance on validation set Here: [ModelsPerformance](https://public.tableau.com/views/Performanceofthemodelsonthevalidationset/Dashboard1?:l..)

 * Best Model: Random Forest
 * Best set of Parameters: Bootstrap =False, n_estimators=500, max_depth= None
 * Data Imbalance treated using TomkeLinks